The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 25 Gbps |

-P2 instances are ideal for general-purpose GPU workloads, P3 are suitable for high performance compute, while P3 are the latest-generation instances, supporting the highest-performance amongst GPU-based instances.
+P2 instances are ideal for general-purpose GPU workloads; P3 instances are suitable for high-performance compute; and P3 are the latest-generation instances, supporting the highest performance among GPU-based instances.

 Here are the size options for P3 instances, as an example: